-District-Wide Financial Statements (Statement of Net Assets and Statement of Activities)
+District-Wide Financial Statements (Statement of Net Position and Statement of Activities)

-These statements provide both short-term and long-term information about the District's overall financial status.
+These statements provide both current and noncurrent information about the District's overall financial status.

 Fund Financial Statements

 Fund financial statements focus on individual parts of the District, reporting the District's operations in more detail than the district-wide statements.